marconi/go-mesh/README.md

 # GoMesh

-A Gnutella2 leaf.
+A Gnutella client.

 ## Status

 Still under development, right now it only does the following:

-* Hub lookup
+* Bootstrapping
-* Cache ultra-peers and hubs
+* Cache ultra-peers
 * Handshake

 ## TODO

-* Update PING from Gnutella to Gnutella2 spec
+* Implement Query, Bye and other messages.

 ## Licese